 - Increasing the availability of technology in individual classrooms or at the school site itself (subject to having the funds needed for such improvements); and

 - Overseeing school site-specific policies (as long as such policies do not violate District policy or applicable laws and regulations).

 One of the distinguishing features of the school is that, in seeking to achieve the mission and vision of the charter and the educational objectives outlined therein, as well as in all decisions affecting the school as a whole, Pali Elementary's stakeholders work on a consensus-building model.
 We also use Tribes principles (such as observing "Mutual Respect" of others) in working on collaboration and shared decision-making.

-Read our Charter to learn about teachers, curriculum, hiring practices, special and gifted education, a typical school day, and more
+Read our Charter and the Addendum to learn about teachers, curriculum, hiring practices, special and gifted education, a typical school day, and more